Basketball Dribbling Drills - 2-Ball Dribbling DrillsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 2-Ball Figure 8 Drill

 Once you master dribbling two balls around one leg, try this figure 8 drill.
-If you watch carefully, notice that only one ball actually goes around the leg while the other stays in front, and the same ball always stays in the same hand.
+Notice that only one ball actually goes around the leg while the other stays in front, and the same ball always stays in the same hand.
 The ball on the right goes around the right leg and the ball on the left goes around the left leg.

 2-Ball Front Crossover